Shumliany: History

 There was discovered archaeological sites from chalcolithic period.

 The first written reference dates from 1467.

 Until 18 July 2020, Shumliany belonged to Pidhaitsi Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three.
 The area of Pidhaitsi Raion was merged into Ternopil Raion.

 Attractions

-There are two churches in Shumliany: St. Boris and Hleb (1701) and St. Volodymyr (1993).
+There are two churches in Shumliany: St. Borys and Hlib (1701) and St. Volodymyr (1993).

 It was built memorial crosses dedicated in abolition of serfdom, fighters for the freedom of Ukraine (1990), in honor of the 1000th anniversary of Rus baptism and in honor of the 47th anniversary of the last battle of UPA against NKGB (2007).